matter-labs/era-compiler-solidity/README.md

 ## Installation

-In order to install the *zksolc* compiler, visit the [installation guide](./docs/01-installation.md).
+To install the *zksolc* compiler, follow the [installation guide](./docs/01-installation.md).

 For local development, [build zksolc from sources](./docs/01-installation.md#building-from-source).

 ## Testing

-In order to run the unit and CLI tests, run this command from the repository root:
+To run the unit and CLI tests, execute the following command from the repository root:

 ```shell
 cargo test